 A filmmaker is also a leader.
 Your film will succeed or fail based on the strength of your team.
 And while it is great to know a little bit about a lot, it is impossible that you will be good in everything.
 Your goal as a filmmaker is to gain clarity on your strengths and understand your weaknesses.
 You must have the confidence to strengthen your weaknesses with talented collaborators.
+That’s why you need to learn how to grow your filmmaking network.

 Like you, I come from a small town.
 And when I first started telling people that I wanted to make movies, many looked at me like I was crazy.
 Nobody knew anybody from Hollywood.
 Hollywood felt like an impenetrable kingdom.
 When you come from this type of background, it is easy to believe that you will never make it as a filmmaker.